sambacha/tor-reproducer/README.md

 ### Only build Tor

-To build a specific version of Briar, run
+To build a specific version of Tor for Android, run

     docker run briar/tor-reproducer:latest ./build-tor.py [version]